jayasurya92/git-secrets/README.rst

 ``--register-gcp``
     Secret provider which scans files for Google Cloud Platform's (GCP's) crentials JSON files.

+``--register-azure``
+    Secret provider which scans files for AZURE credentials

 ``--aws-provider``
     Secret provider that outputs credentials found in an INI file.
 You can